Before discussing the best tricks to secure your WordPress website, we need to think about why everyone talks about the WordPress security checklist?

 Best Tricks to Secure Your WordPress Website

-All you have to do is change your wp-config file's directory, which means move it to one index higher and done.
-The question is, how will the server know that we have moved the config file one step higher?
-The WordPress routing engine is made to search all of the directories to find its core file, so it won't be a problem for WordPress to find the config file.
+All you have to do is change your wp-config file's directory, move it to one index higher and be done.
+How will the server know we have moved the config file one step higher?
+The WordPress routing engine is made to search all the directories to find its core file, so it won't be a problem for WordPress to find the config file.

 If you have given multiple users admin access, then, in this case, all of your administrators can access your website theme and plugin's core file.

 However, if you disable this feature, a hacker cannot amend your WordPress core file if he gains admin access to your website.
-To do this, go to your Cpanel and in your WordPress directory, find the wp-config file, and add the below-given line in it, and you are done.
+To do this, go to your Cpanel and in your WordPress directory, find the wp-config file, and add the below-given line, and you are done.

 If you have used shared hosting, then having the wrong file access permission can lead to a severe problem; in this situation, setting up the proper directory and file permission can secure your website.

 If you are willing to protect your website at the hosting level, you can set your directory permission to “755” and file to “644” to protect your whole site at the hosting level.
-Like by doing this, your directories, subdirectories, and individual file are all secure.
+Doing this makes your directories, subdirectories, and individual files secure.

 You can read the WordPress codex to understand everything about the file system for the WordPress website for more info.